spoo-bar/cosmy-wasmy/README.md

 ## Extension Settings

 **Juno uni-3 testnet** config is preset by default.
-Any other chain has to be manualaly added.
+Any other chain has to be manually added.

 You can set up the extension settings here
 > File > Preferences > Settings > Cosmy Wasmy

 This extension contributes the following settings:
 * `cosmywasmy.chainConfigName`: This setting is used to select which of the given Chain configs is to be used in this workspace.
-Default : _Juno UNI-3 testnet_
+Default: _Juno UNI-3 testnet_
 * `cosmywasmy.chains`: This settings stores an array of JSON objects which contans the Chain config detalis.
-Default : Includes _Juno UNI-3 testnet settings_.
+Default: Includes _Juno UNI-3 testnet settings_.

-    This setting can be expanded to include any localnet or testnet or any mainnet(not recommended) chains.
+    This setting can be expanded to include any localnet or testnet chains.(Mainnet not recommended)

     The structure of the expected setting:
     ```json